PerceptronV/PerceptronV.github.io/about.markdown

 permalink: /about/
 ---

-I am a freshman at Harvard College, planning to pursue a joint concentration in CS and Physics / Maths.
-My long-term goal is to build explainable and scalable machine learning systems for scientific discovery.
+I am a Sophomore at Harvard College concentrating in CS (MBB) and Physics.
+My research focuses on systems that learn theories about the world with human-like efficiency.
+At the Gershman Lab and Kempner Institute, I investigate how Transformers meta-learn to perform program induction in-context.

 ---